raissagd/JavaScript30/README.md

 ### 👉 Day nineteen:

 <details markdown='1'><summary>Webcam Fun</summary>
-Thoughts: It was too much fun today.
-Learned a lot about canvas and pipelining real-time images.</details>
+Thoughts: Learned a lot about canvas and pipelining real-time images.</details>

+### 👉 Day twenty:

+<details markdown='1'><summary>Speech Detection</summary>
+Thoughts: It was too much fun today!!
+I had no idea about all the speech recognition functions on the browser.</details>

+### 👉 Day twenty-one:

+<details markdown='1'><summary>Geolocation</summary>
+Thoughts: Little fun and easy way to use your location to move the compass.</details>